Aliases for NCBP2 Gene

 GeneCards Summary for NCBP2 Gene

-NCBP2 (Nuclear Cap Binding Protein Subunit 2, 20kDa) is a Protein Coding gene.
-Among its related pathways are Disease and Gene Expression.
-GO annotations related to this gene include RNA binding and RNA cap binding.
+NCBP2 (Nuclear Cap Binding Protein Subunit 2) is a Protein Coding gene.
+Among its related pathways are Formation of HIV-1 elongation complex containing HIV-1 Tat and HIV Life Cycle.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is NCBP2L.